AlexVDW-zz/Prospective-Developer-1Nebula/Questions.md

 ## Question 1

-Using the files given, design a database that can store data of this nature.
+Using the files given, design a SQL database that can store data of this nature.
 Send us the ERD of the proposed database in any format you prefer.
 Eliminate data redundancies where possible.

 ## Question 2